golanlevin/p5-in-comfyui/README.md

 #### Install a Model

-We will obtain trained [image-generation models from civitai.com](https://civitai.com/models). *Note*: these models are often advertised with insipid and salacious thumbnail images, but are generally capable of generating a much wider range of images.
+We will obtain trained [image-generation models from civitai.com](https://civitai.com/models). *Note*: these models are often advertised with insipid and salacious thumbnail pics, but are generally capable of generating a much wider range of images.

 * The default ComfyUI workflow is setup for use with a Stable Diffusion 1.5 checkpoint.
 * We'll get things started with the [DreamShaper 8 checkpoint](https://civitai.com/models/4384/dreamshaper) model page.